Ayu Ting Ting: Biography

-In 2011, five years after its release(2006), "Alamat Palsu" became popular, with covers by comedian Sule and singer Olga Syahputra.
-After her rise to popularity, helped in part by Syahputra, Ayu can earn Rp.
-30 million for six songs.
+In 2011, five years after its release (2006), "Alamat Palsu" suddenly rose to popularity, with covers by comedian Sule and singer Olga Syahputra.

 Style

 Ayu has stated that she attempts to emphasize her voice when singing and not sell her body, something she considers common in dangdut culture; she does not use sensual movements when dancing like some of her peers.
 She instead attempts to be herself, although with some Korean fashion influence; her attempts to be herself have been applauded by fellow dangdut singer Julia Perez.
 She has been described as a tomboy, and has stated that before rising to stardom she rarely bothered with makeup.

 Personal life

 Ayu currently lives in Depok, West Java.
 She is said to be uncomfortable with the sawer culture common in dangdut, where men slip the singer (commonly females) money to dance onstage with her; she has stated that she was once approached, given money, and kissed on both hands while performing, after which she stopped the show.

 Ayu is a fan of K-pop, although she also likes the dangdut of Dewi Persik; she has stated that Persik's "goyang gergaji" ("saw move") requires skill and confidence that she herself does not possess.

-Ayu married Henry Baskoro Hendarso (née Enji) on February 4, 2013,.
-On December 31, 2013, she gave birth to a baby girl named Bilqis Khumairah Razak in Jakarta.
-On January 27, 2014, Ayu filed for divorce at the Depok Religious Court.
-On April 1, 2014, the court agreed to her request for divorce by verstek (without her spouse present), valid two weeks after its decision if it was not challenged by Enji.
+Ayu married Henry Baskoro Hendarso (née Enji) on 4 February 2013.
+On 31 December 2013, she gave birth to a baby girl named Bilqis Khumairah Razak in Jakarta.
+On 27 January 2014, Ayu filed for divorce at the Depok Religious Court.
+On 1 April 2014, the court agreed to her request for divorce by verstek (without her spouse present), valid two weeks after its decision if it was not challenged by Enji.

 In 2015, Ayu was in a relationship with Indian actor Shaheer Sheikh.
 The relationship lasted for four months before they broke up.

 In September 2017, Ayu Ting Ting was invited to KBS Music Bank.
-Due to her persona as a K-Pop fan, she could perform K-Pop songs successfully.
+As a K-pop fan, she was able to perform K-pop songs with style.